Automations: delay feature

 There are two ways you can cancel pending automations.

-- The first is to go into the automation and deactivate it, which you can do from either the editing view or the automation list view, then save.
+- The first is to go into the automation and deactivate it in either the editing view or the automation list view, then save.
 This will prompt a window, giving you the option to either maintain or cancel your pending executions:

 - The other way to accomplish this is by making a change to either the trigger, condition, or action within your automation.
-After doing so, you will see a different prompt:
+After doing so, you’ll see a different prompt:

 If you check “Cancel all pending executions”, any pending actions will be stopped.
 If you leave the box unchecked, pending actions will continue to fire after those changes are made.